Tawa Flat deviation: Electrification

-From 24 July 1940, the line from Wellington to Paekakariki was electrified at 1500 V DC overhead, being delayed by the late delivery of some items from England.
+From 24 July 1940, the line from Wellington to Paekākāriki was electrified at 1500 V DC overhead, being delayed by the late delivery of some items from England.
 Electrification eliminated the smoke nuisance in the tunnels, but the lining of the two Tawa tunnels remain coated with a thick layer of soot.

-Further extension of the electrification north from Paekakariki was completed to Paraparaumu on 7 May 1983. and Waikanae on 20 February 2011.
+Further extension of the electrification north from Paekākāriki was completed to Paraparaumu on 7 May 1983 and Waikanae on 20 February 2011.

-Signalling and Overhead Catenary
+Signalling and overhead catenary

 Before the deviation, the original single-track line through Johnsonville was nearing capacity.
 It operated with mechanical signals and an interlocked tablet system that allowed only one train to occupy a section of track between signalled stations at a time.
 The long single track sections from Johnsonville to Tawa Flat and Tawa Flat to Porirua and the gradients from Wellington up to Ngaio (which sometimes required banking engines) limited the capacity of the line.

 The deviation provided double track from Wellington to Tawa Flat.
 With double track, the frequency of train services is largely determined by the spacing of signals which sets the following distance of trains.
 The capacity of the line was significantly improved when the deviation was equipped with a DC immune double line automatic signalling system using AC powered track circuits, searchlight signals, and motorised points.
 The signalling allowed for automatic double track operation, with up and down lines.
 This enabled trains to run at six-minute intervals between Wellington and Tawa Flat, but the single line from Tawa Flat to Porirua continued to restrict the number of trains using the deviation.
 To reduce potential delays, "Stop and Proceed" signals were installed allowing trains that stopped at a red signal to proceed past the red signal at low speed and close up behind a previous train.
 Telephones were also provided at signals and other strategic points to enable train crews to contact Train Control.

 Tawa Flat station was equipped with crossovers, a loop, and a siding.
 A miniature lever frame in the new Tawa Flat station building gave local control of the signalling to allow trains to be passed using the crossing loop, to control shunting movements, and to allow trains to terminated at Tawa Flat and returned to either Wellington or Porirua.
 As Tawa Flat was the end of the track duplication until 1957 it was staffed, allowing all trains to be switched to the single track and to allow tablets to be issued for the single track section to Porirua.